 Participation numbers and availability of volunteers may result in fewer officials being required.
 Districts should have the necessary officials to run the event successfully.

-The host committee will ensure that all major officials have the required qualifications as specified by the OSGA at least one (1) year prior to Ontario 55+ Summer Games.
+The host committee will ensure that all major officials have the required qualifications as specified by the OSGA prior to Ontario 55+ Summer Games.
 The host committee is also responsible for any other officials required to run this event.